WWFY

-While WWFY has broadcast to the Barre-Montpelier area since October 2000, the 100.9 frequency was originally allocated over the mountains in Middlebury, where the station signed on as WCVM-FM on April 2, 1975.
-WCVM-FM was a sister to WFAD (1490 AM) in Middlebury, and operated as a class A facility at 3000 watts.
-At its sign-on, WCVM-FM carried an automated oldies format which lasted for several years.
+While WWFY has broadcast to the Barre-Montpelier area since October 2000, the 100.9 frequency was originally allocated over the mountains in Middlebury, where the station signed on as WCVM on April 2, 1975.
+WCVM was a sister to WFAD (1490 AM) in Middlebury, and operated as a class A facility at 3000 watts.
+At its sign-on, WCVM carried an automated oldies format which lasted for several years.
+In the 1990s, the station, as WGTK, aired a classic rock format under the name "K101"; it marketed itself as "The Champlain Valley's classic rock station".
+In 1999, "K101", while keeping the classic rock format, moved to 93.7 FM, and became WRRO "The Arrow".